justinmahar/gatsby-starter-mdx-launchpad/README.md

 - **🧑‍💻 MDX Markdown**
   - Add JSX to your Markdown!
 Drop components into your content seamlessly.
 Welcome to Markdown on steroids.
 - **📄 MDX Pages And Partials**
-  - Either auto-generate entire pages from MDX Markdown, or simply embed MDX content partials in any of your components.
+  - Either auto-generate entire pages from MDX markdown, or simply embed MDX content partials in any of your components.
 Or just use regular Gatsby pages.
 Create content your way.
 - **🕵️ Private Pages**
   - Hide MDX pages from queries and the sitemap using a simple `private` frontmatter setting.
 - **↪️ Redirects**